YouBase/white-paper/structured-data.md

 The core of the YouBase solution is in a BIP32 hierarchical deterministic wallet or "HD Wallet" tree for the control of access to personal data stores.

 The HD Wallet contains a tree structure with extended keys such that each parent key can derive the children keys, children keys can derive the grandchildren keys, etc. An extended key consists of a private or public key and a chain code.
 Sharing an extended key gives (private or public) access to the entire branch.
-A useful application is that a user can provide an extended private key to a trusted source that can then write (deposit) information in that tree without having read access to other information in the branch.
+A useful application is that a user can provide an extended private key to a trusted source that can then write (deposit) information in that branch of the tree without having access to information in other branches.

 Providing public/private key pairings in such a structure offer a number of beneifts.
 First, information secured in wallets with the keys can follow a pre-specified structure where different kinds of information are stored in different branches of the tree.